Publishers Weekly: Nineteenth century

-Harry Thurston Peck was the first editor-in-chief of The Bookman, which began in 1895.
-Peck worked on its staff from 1895 to 1906, and in 1895, he created the world's first bestseller list for its pages.
+Twentieth century

 In 1912, Publishers Weekly began to publish its own bestseller lists, patterned after the lists in The Bookman.
 These were not separated into fiction and non-fiction until 1917, when World War I brought an increased interest in non-fiction by the reading public.

-Through much of the 20th century, Publishers Weekly was guided and developed by Frederic Gershom Melcher (1879–1963), who was editor and co-editor of Publishers' Weekly and chairman of the magazine's publisher, R. R. Bowker, over four decades.
+For much of the twentieth century, Publishers Weekly was guided and developed by Frederic Gershom Melcher (1879–1963), who was editor and co-editor of Publishers' Weekly and chairman of the magazine's publisher, R. R. Bowker, over four decades.
 Born April 12, 1879, in Malden, Massachusetts, Melcher began at age 16 in Boston's Estes & Lauriat Bookstore, where he developed an interest in children's books.
 He moved to Indianapolis in 1913 for another bookstore job.
 In 1918, he read in Publishers' Weekly that the magazine's editorship was vacant.
 He applied to Richard Rogers Bowker for the job, was hired, and moved with his family to Montclair, New Jersey.
 He remained with R. R. Bowker for 45 years.

 While at Publishers Weekly, Melcher began creating space in the publication and a number of issues dedicated solely to books for children.
-In 1919, he teamed with Franklin K. Mathiews, librarian for the Boy Scouts of America, and Anne Carroll Moore, a librarian at the New York Public Library, to create Children’s Book Week.
+In 1919, he teamed with Franklin K. Mathiews, librarian for the Boy Scouts of America, and Anne Carroll Moore, a librarian at the New York Public Library, to create Children's Book Week.

 When Bowker died in 1933, Melcher succeeded him as president of the company; he resigned in 1959 to become chairman of the board of directors.

 In 1943, Publishers Weekly created the Carey–Thomas Award for creative publishing, naming it in honor of Mathew Carey and Isaiah Thomas.

+For most of its history, Publishers Weekly, along with the Library Journal-related titles, were owned by founding publisher R. R. Bowker.
+When Reed Publishing purchased Bowker from Xerox in 1985, it placed Publishers Weekly under the management of its Boston-based Cahners Publishing Company, the trade publishing empire founded by Norman Cahners, which Reed Publishing had purchased in 1977.

+The merger of Reed with the Netherlands-based Elsevier in 1993 led to many Cahners cutbacks amid takeover turmoil.
+Nora Rawlinson, who once headed a $4 million book selection budget at the Baltimore County Library System, edited Library Journal for four years prior to becoming editor-in-chief of Publishers Weekly in 1992, where he served until 2005.

+Twenty-first century

+In 2005, the magazine came under the direction of a new editor-in-chief, veteran book reviewer Sara Nelson, known for publishing columns in the New York Post and The New York Observer.

+Nelson began to modernize Publishers Weekly with new features and a makeover by illustrator and graphic designer Jean-Claude Suares.
+The switch to a simple abbreviated logo of initials effectively changed the name of the magazine to PW, the name long used for the magazine within the book industry.